 What you should expect from your concert tour manager.

-A band tour manager is basically the person who takes care of booking all the accommodation, transport, equipment and crew involved with the tour.
-They travel with the band on the road, dealing with all the day-to day problems as they arise.
-They also act as accountant; producing budgets, picking up cash for performances and paying suppliers and other expenses as the tour progresses.
+A concert tour manager takes care of booking all the accommodation, transport, equipment, and crew involved with the tour.
+The tour manager also travels with the artist on the road, dealing with day-to-day problems as they arise.
+The TM also acts as an accountant; producing budgets, picking up cash for performances, and paying suppliers as the tour progresses.

-Tour managers are usually freelance and are paid by the artiste or artiste’s management company from the tour funds.
-They work on a daily or weekly rate.
-The tour usually pays for the tour manager’s accommodation, travel, communication costs and other expenses.
+Tour managers are usually freelance and are paid by the artist or artist’s management company from the tour funds.
+TMs work on a daily or weekly rate.
+The tour pays for the tour manager’s accommodation, travel, communication costs, and other expenses.

 Concert/band tour managers are not regulated; there is no Association of Concert Tour Managers.
 Tour managers do not need to sit exams or hold related qualifications.
 Anybody can call themselves a concert/band tour manager.